 The Magic House is all about creativity, science and wonder.
 You’ll get the kids away from their screens doing super fun stuff with no worry of sunburn and bug bites.
 I love being able to give my kids a mix of traditional scout camps and creative STEM camps–and the Magic House is the best place in St. Louis to do it!

-The Magic House camps are for kids 4 to 11 and there’s three age brackets: 4-5 year olds, 6-8 year olds and the 9-11 year old kids.
-They have half day camps for the little guys and the older kid camp is full day.
+The Magic House has camps for kids from 4 to 13 and there’s four age brackets: 4-5 year olds, 6-8 year olds, 8-11 year olds and 11 to 13.
+They have half day camps for the little guys and older kids do an full day camp.

 Campers get to do all the cool stuff you’d expect from the Magic House: art, science and maker fun!
-They’ll get to explore the exhibits, but mostly they’ll be working on special projects.
+They’ll get to explore the exhibits, but mostly they’ll be working on special projects related to their camp theme.
 Mitch has made scribble bots and a cardboard arcade game at Camp Make-it and explored tons of creativity at Camp Artist.